C. Formal Hearing Process

 j.
 If responsibility for any violation is determined, the hearing board will deliberate to determine appropriate sanctions.
 Sanctions will be determined based on the violations for which the respondent is found responsible, prior misconduct, factors considered aggravating and factors considered mitigating.
 The hearing board may confer with the Director of Student Conduct & Community Standards or designee during deliberations.

 k.
-In hearings involving more than one respondent, the Director of Student Conduct & Community Standards or designee may permit the students to participate in the hearing separately or together.
+In hearings involving more than one respondent, the Director of Student Conduct & Community Standards or designee may permit the respondents to participate in the hearing separately or together.
 Respondents may request to have decisions rendered separately or together.

 l.
 Pertinent records, exhibits and written statements (including impact statements) may be accepted as information for consideration by the hearing board at the discretion of the Director of Student Conduct & Community Standards or a designee.
 All relevant information must be submitted at least 2 business days before the scheduled hearing.